 Day Out Cartagena City

-Cartagena has over 12 museums, 10 buildings of interest, 4 noteworthy churches and a whole host of monuments not to mention the archaeological sites.
-You can take the very informative Tourist Bus or perhaps sail out to sea on the Tourist Boat to get to know more about its history.
-The city became great during Roman times, when Hannibal set off from it with his elephants on his journey to Rome, and it has been the base for the Spanish Navy since the start of the 18th century.
-Take some time to discover the narrow characterful streets of the old town or relax at one of the bars, cafes and restaurants on the waterfront.
+Cartagena is a charming, compact, coastal city that became great during the Roman times when Hannibal set off from it with his elephants on his journey to Rome.
+There are so many things to see, with over 12 museums, 10 buildings of interest, 4 noteworthy churches and a whole host of monuments not to mention the archaeological sites.
+You can take the very informative Tourist Bus or perhaps sail out to sea on the Tourist Boat.
+You can explore the narrow characterful streets of the old town or relax at one of the bars, cafes and restaurants on the waterfront.
 A cruise ship may even be visiting, as Cartagena’s port is the third deepest in the world.

 The Tourist Office for information about the museums and other places of interest